HubSpot/hubspot-cms-deploy-action/README.md

 Automatically deploy a HubSpot CMS project to your account 🚀

+## BREAKING CHANGE in v2
+If you are upgrading from an older version of the GitHub Deploy action, we renamed the `HUBSPOT_PORTAL_ID` secret to now be a variable called `HUBSPOT_ACCOUNT_ID`.
+This change reflects our efforts to be consistent in how we refer to concepts in HubSpot.

 ## Usage
 In your GitHub repo, create two new [secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) for:
 - `HUBSPOT_ACCOUNT_ID` - This is your HubSpot account ID